 PLT’s GreenSchools for Early Childhood includes an Educator Guide and five Investigations.

-This adult leader’s guide offers early childhood educators an array of ideas and activities for greening their centers while facilitating environmental experiences through art, movement, sensory exploration, and time outdoors – all of which are inherently appealing to young children.
+The Educator Guide offers early childhood educators an array of ideas and activities for greening their centers while facilitating environmental experiences through art, movement, sensory exploration, and time outdoors – all of which are inherently appealing to young children.
 You’ll learn about the benefits of becoming a PLT GreenSchool, how to engage parents at your center, ways to assess your students’ learning, and how to celebrate your success.

 Five investigations focus on the topic areas outlined below.
+Select the topic below to download the investigation.

 - Energy: Investigate how much energy your center uses, the main sources of that energy, and ways to implement energy-saving strategies.